CesiumGS/cesium-ion-3ds-max-plugin/README.md

 Next click **Upload to Cesium ion**

 At this point a progress bar will appear and the model will be uploaded to Cesium ion.
+After the upload has finished.
+3ds Max will then launch a web browser so you can view the asset in the ion dashboard.
+If not all textures are displayed correctly on the dashboard, you can try to bake them before exporting.

 ## Contributing